Our Services

-Much like the moment when a body is interred into the earth during a burial, the laying in represents a moment of transition.
+Much like when a body is interred into the earth during a burial, the laying in represents a moment of transition.
 Family and friends have the option to join us for their person’s laying in.

 Options for Your Laying-In Ceremony

 When you arrive at Recompose Seattle, you will be greeted by a member of our Services team who will guide you to the Gathering Space.
-Your person’s body will be in view when you walk into the Gathering Space, laying on a dark green bed we call a cradle, draped in a natural cloth.
+Your person’s body will be in view when you walk into the Gathering Space, lying on a dark green bed we call a cradle, draped in a natural cloth.
 The cradle will be stationed in front of our white, hexagonal threshold vessel, which is a passageway to our vessel system.
 A Recompose Services Specialist will guide you through the ceremony from start to finish.

-When all guests have arrived, the Services Specialist will begin the laying-in.
+When all guests have arrived, the Services Specialist will begin the laying in.

-- With help from our staff, friends and family gently move your person’s body into the threshold vessel
+• With help from our staff, friends and family, gently move your person’s body into the threshold vessel

-- Our staff closes the door to the vessel and the ceremony is complete
+• Our staff closes the door to the vessel, and the ceremony is complete

 A laying-in ceremony can be beautiful and complete with just these steps.
 You can also choose to add options like: